bblarf/personalBlog/README.md

 # personalBlog
- this is the repo that houses my neocities site (bblarf.neocities.org)
+ this is the repo that houses my [neocities site](bblarf.neocities.org)